 The Apartment Community of Our Lady of the Snows operates differently than most Life Plan communities.
 Because we are a nonprofit founded by the Missionary Oblates of Mary Immaculate, our goals are centered around service to others.

-At The Apartment Community, there is no required entrance or application fee, and our contracts are month-to-month.
+At The Apartment Community, there is no required application fee, and our contracts are month-to-month.
 A 60-day notice is all that is required to end your contract in the independent living apartments.

 Find out more by calling 618-394-6400 or 800-533-6279 or contacting us online.